-I was going to ask about the creative process of ORDER OF BLACK, because now that you are sober, was it any different to make a album this time?
+I was going to ask about the creative process of ORDER OF BLACK because now that you are sober, was it any different to make an album this time?

 It was no different than when I was making every Ozzy record, or you know – It’s all the same.

-Somehow I did find kind of liberated feel from this new album, kind of feel what you had with the Pride and Glory album back in the days.
-I think this album is somehow very close to that one, do you agree with that?
+Somehow, I found a kind of liberated feel from this new album, kind of feel what you had with the Pride and Glory album back in the days.
+I think this album is somehow very close to that one.
+Do you agree with that?

 I don’t know.
 I mean, we went about making a record.
 We did it at Black Vatican, you know, the new studio, out of the house.
 But I mean, it was – we went in with the same way we made all the other records.
 It took 94 days, writing, recording, mixing, mastering, the artwork… everything was done in 94 days.
 You know, that was cool.

-One thing that comes to mind is that you have always done two kind of material.
-You have this mellow side like albums BOOK OF SHADOWS and HANGOVER MUSIC VOL IV and then there’s the heavy stuff.
-Which one you do actually prefer more?
+One thing that comes to mind is that you have always done two kinds of material.
+You have this mellow side like albums BOOK OF SHADOWS and HANGOVER MUSIC VOL IV, and then there’s the heavy stuff.
+Which one do you actually prefer more?

-One thing now I want to know is when we will hear some true hammond organs on Black Label Society album?
+I want to know when we will hear some true Hammond organs on the Black Label Society album?

-You mean Jon Lord type keyboards and shit like that?
-No… Black Label is more guitar oriented band, like Black Sabbath.
+Do you mean Jon Lord type keyboards and shit like that?
+No… Black Label is a more guitar-oriented band, like Black Sabbath.

 Okay.
 Everybody keeps asking you this, I know, but how is your life now without Ozzy, and what do you miss most of all about him?

 This is actually the second split you had with Ozzy.
-The first time did happen around 2005 just after the release of excellent OZZMOSIS album.
-Was the split any different this time compared to first time?
+The first time did happen around 2005, just after the release of the excellent OZZMOSIS album.
+Was the split any different this time compared to the first time?

 It’s all the same.
 Nothing’s changed.
-I mean, in ’95 when I was playing with Guns and Roses and playing with Oz, he was like; “Zakk, I either gotta get another guitar player in here or if you’re not going to do the… if you’re going to be playing with Guns and Roses, that’s cool and all, but I got to get another guitar player”.
-So that’s how that came about, when he said; “I got to get another guitar player”.
+I mean, in ’95, when I was playing with Guns and Roses and playing with Oz, he was like, “Zakk, I either gotta get another guitar player in here or if you’re not going to do the… if you’re going to be playing with Guns and Roses, that’s cool, and all, but I got to get another guitar player”.
+So that’s how that came about when he said, “I got to get another guitar player.”
 It was nothing – we never got into any arguments at all.
 It was just laughing all the time.
 It’s been nothing but good times.
-I mean, I could talk to him on the phone right now, “How ya’ doin”, or whatever.
+I mean, I could talk to him on the phone right now, “How ya’ doing,” or whatever.

-Well, about OZZMOSIS album, in my opinion was the last really great Ozzy album.
-There was an interesting line-up there with Geezer Butler, Deen Castronovo and Rick Wakeman there.
+Well, about the OZZMOSIS album, in my opinion, it was the last really great Ozzy album.
+There was an interesting line-up there with Geezer Butler, Deen Castronovo, and Rick Wakeman.

 I’m friends with Joe, an ass-kicking guitar player, a cool guy, and stuff like that.

-Although he played many years with Ozzy he never ended up playing on next Ozzy album DOWN TO EARTH?
+Although he played many years with Ozzy, he never played on the next Ozzy album DOWN TO EARTH?

 No, Joe never ended up playing on it.
-But I’ve seen Joe a lot, and he’s a great guitar-player.
-Like I said, he’s a great guy
+But I’ve seen Joe a lot, and he’s a great guitar player.
+As I said, he’s a great guy.

-When you then returned in the band you then re-recorded all guitar parts for the album which was otherwise finished.
-How you do like that DOWN TO EARTH album overall?
+When you returned to the band, you re-recorded all guitar parts for the album, which was otherwise finished.
+How do you like that DOWN TO EARTH album overall?

 Well, you know, I didn’t write anything on there, you know what I mean?
 It was weird for me because I enjoy having a part, you know, writing a record.
 But Ozzy had written – you know, I still had a great time when we recorded the record.
 It was almost like me doing that Rock Star soundtrack; I mean, everything was written before I came in.
 So all I had to do was just play guitar.
 And I had a good time when I did that.
 So I still had a good time when I made the record.

-I do remember when we two saw last time in 2009 and you then said that you were then writing for a next Ozzy album.
-Whatever did happen for that material?
+When we two saw last time in 2009, you then said that you were then writing for the next Ozzy album.
+Whatever did happen to that material?

-Right, we had batch of music, a batch of riffs.
+Right, we had a batch of music, a batch of riffs.
 We had about 13 ideas.